Why Aren't My Mushrooms Growing?

 Thermometer showing temperature in mushroom grow chamber

-Temperature Outside Ideal Range
+Keeping Temperature in the Ideal Range

 Ideal Colonization Temperatures by Species: